icons / menu

 Women's Health

-Many people don't realise Thorne Harbour Health offers a great service for LGBTIQ women who are looking for affordable counselling in a safe environment where they can be open about their gender, sex, sexuality and a whole range of issues impacting them.
+Thorne Harbour Health offers an excellent service for LGBTIQ+ women who are looking for affordable counselling in a safe environment where they can be open about their gender, sex, sexuality and a whole range of issues impacting them.
+Many counsellors at Thorne Harbour Health identify as women - all of whom are sensitive to the needs of our LGBTIQ+ communities.

 Show all results for Pages